 - Try to take multiple measurements at different times during the day and during the year.
 Cell phone masts vary their transmission power depending on the demand and every year some kind of new signal (3G, 4G etc) gets added to their transmission.
 Also, regular maintenance works on cell phone mast might slightly change the transmission angle, which could lead in great difference of radiation levels.
 In addition, you might locate a Wi-Fi modem or other WI-Fi enabled device that works only during certain hours of the day.
 Finally, your neighbours might purchase a new wireless device or other outdoor antennas might be added any minute changing dramatically your EMF exposure.
 This is why you have to check regularly.

-- Most of the high frequency meters are reliable for “far field” measurements ( roughly more than 3 times their wavelength in meters) which means that you can take wrong measurements when you really close to the radiation source, which is closer than 2 meters for most modern radiation sources (cell phones, WiFi, DECT etc)
+- Most of the high frequency meters are reliable for “far field” measurements (roughly more than 3 times their wavelength in meters) which means that you can take wrong measurements when you really close to the radiation source, which is closer than 1 meter for most modern radiation sources (cell phones, WiFi, DECT etc)

 - Do not cover the antenna with your hands or other objects when measuring.

 - You might notice excessive radiation values when moving the meter quickly.
 Try to make slow and steady movements.